snotbane/penny/README.md

 ##### Creating Custom Decorations

 In order for a decoration to be usable in your project, it must exist inside the `res://addons/penny/decorations/` directory.
-Create a new Resource there.
+Create a new PennyDecoration Resource there, and give it a **unique** id.

 > [!NOTE]
 > The subfolder `res://addons/penny/decorations/builtin/` is where Penny's built in decorations are located.
 Please do not modify these.